Angle Icon

 Medical transcription software

-AI scribes like Freed take this further—transcribing speech and formatting notes in the widely used SOAP format, ensuring they are ready to use.
+The best AI scribes take this further: transcribing speech and formatting notes in the widely used SOAP format, ensuring they are ready to use.
 By leveraging speech recognition and natural language processing (NLP), these tools eliminate the manual burden of documentation, letting clinicians improve patient engagement.

 Pros